dbmi-bgm/granite/docs/callers.md

     ##INFO=<ID=novoPP,Number=1,Type=Float,Description="Posterior probability from novoCaller">

-*note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mithocondrial chromosomes), therefore the model does not assign a posterior probabilty.
-When filtering by posterior probabilty (`--ppthr`), these variants are treated as if their posterior probabilty was 0.
+*note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mitochondrial chromosomes), therefore the model does not assign a posterior probability.
+When filtering by posterior probability (`--ppthr`), these variants are treated as if their posterior probability was 0.

 #### Examples
 Calls *de novo* variants.
-This will return the calls ranked and sorted by calculated posterior probabilty.
+This will return the calls ranked and sorted by calculated posterior probability.

     granite novoCaller -i file.vcf -o file.out.vcf -u file.unrelatedfiles -t file.triofiles

-It is possible to filter-out variants with posterior probabilty lower than `--ppthr`.
+It is possible to filter-out variants with posterior probability lower than `--ppthr`.

     granite novoCaller -i file.vcf -o file.out.vcf -u file.unrelatedfiles -t file.triofiles --ppthr <float>